-- 4.11.1 Decision making relating to the investigation of reports alleging unlawful activity and taking enforcement action is the responsibility of appropriately authorised Council staff or the Council itself. - 4.11.2 Individual councillors do not have the right to direct council staff in their day-to-day activities. - 4.11.3 Councillors can help individuals who raise concerns with them by satisfying themselves that Council's policies are being carried out correctly, however they cannot ignore or alter a policy to satisfy the demands of special groups. - 4.11.4 The Chief Executive Officer may present certain decisions to be ratified by the elected Council, if this is necessary or desirable, and the councillors may also have the right to call for a report about issues to a council meeting.
+- 4.11.1 Decision making relating to the investigation of reports alleging unlawful activity and taking enforcement action is the responsibility of appropriately authorised Council staff or the Council itself. - 4.11.2 Individual councillors do not have the right to direct council staff in their day-today activities. - 4.11.3 Councillors can help individuals who raise concerns with them by satisfying themselves that Council's policies are being carried out correctly, however they cannot ignore or alter a policy to satisfy the demands of special groups. - 4.11.4 The Chief Executive Officer may present certain decisions to be ratified by the elected Council, if this is necessary or desirable, and the councillors may also have the right to call for a report about issues to a council meeting.

-4.12 Delegations
+4.12 DELEGATIONS

-4.12.1 Council staff delegations for acting under this policy are included in Council's Delegation Manual.
+4.12.1 Council staff delegations for acting under this policy are published through Council's Delegations of Authority instrument both internally and externally.